The Science of Goal Setting: How to Achieve Any Goal Using Psychology

 π― Implementation Intentions

-Instead of just setting goals, plan when and where you'll take action.
+Instead of just setting goals, plan when and where I'll take action.

 "If situation X arises, then I will perform response Y"